Edited by: Keri Stooksbury

-Opened in 2014, this park has been been a popular spot thanks to its unique Skating Ribbon — a 1/4 mile long ice skating path that meanders throughout the park.
-Additionally, the park has many other attractions including the 3-acre Play Garden that is full of unusual and unique play structures that will help spark some imagination in your little ones.
+Opened in 2014, this park has been a popular spot thanks to its unique Skating Ribbon — a 1/4 mile long ice skating path that meanders throughout the park.
+Additionally, the park has many other attractions, including the 3-acre Play Garden, which is full of unusual and unique play structures that will help spark some imagination in your little ones.

 Add in rock climbing, picnic groves, and an 18-hole mini-golf course, and you can easily see why this park is so popular.